 Yes.
-Hidden Door is volunteer-led, organised and run by a team of around 50 volunteers who work all year round, coordinating the festival in their spare time, lunch breaks, evenings and weekends.
+Hidden Door is volunteer-led, organised and run by a team of around 50 volunteers who work all year round, coordinating the festival in their spare time.
 This expands to a team of over 200 volunteers for the festival itself.

 Yes, completely!
 We’re a Registered Charity (charity number SC050108) and all proceeds from the festival go straight back in to running the event and paying our contributors.

 Money to fund the festival is generated though ticket sales, sponsorship and fundraising.
 Hidden Door also applies for grants and any money received goes straight back into the festival and paying its creative contributors.

 Absolutely.
 Hidden Door believes in fair pay for artists and we pay all our artists, performers and contributors, according to industry standard rates.
 Over the years the funding grants we have received have been ring-fenced for this purpose.

-In addition to pounding the streets looking for potential places, we have worked with both developers and the City of Edinburgh Council to help identify suitable venues.
+In addition to pounding the streets looking for potential places, we work with local communities, organisations, developers and the City of Edinburgh Council to identify suitable venues.
 Our vision is to use the fabric of the city creatively, for artists, producers and audiences alike.
 We celebrate the lives of buildings for the time we get access to them.